praxis/praxis/reference/application.md

 ### Rack Middleware

-Praxis supports registering Rack middleware to run as part of request handling with `Application#middleware`.
+Praxis supports registering Rack middleware to run _internally_ during handling with `Application#middleware`.
 The syntax is analogous to the `use` directive in `Rack::Builder` (and in fact does that internally).
+This is in addition to configuring middleware through standard Rack means such as a `config.ru` file, and is entirely optional.

+The primary distinction being that the effects of middleware run through `Application#middleware` *will* be included in `Stats` and `Notifications` timings such as the "rack.request.all" notification.

 For example, to use middleware named `MyMiddleware` you would put the following in your `config/environment.rb`:
 ```ruby